-- identification of the roles and responsibilities of the persons authorised to deal with the competent national or community public bodies; - clear separation of the roles of the persons who prepare the funding applications/expenditure report and the persons who checks its accuracy, before submitting the same to the Disbursing Authority/Supervising Authority; - the person who signs the declarations/communications to obtain the loans/contributions/tax credits should have the necessary power of attorney;

-- the information or documents provided should be verified, if possible, by the persons responsible for the matter related to the loan/contribution/tax credit or, in their absence, by persons who report directly to them that should be identified previously and, if possible, signed at the time of delivery; - the person designated to manage relations with the national or EU public bodies, should document the procedures completed, keeping track of the information or documents provided even to the other departments involved in the procedure to obtain the loan/contribution/tax credit and indicating the persons who have had relations with the public body in question, so that the characteristics and reasons for the procedures, may be reconstructed ex post at all times, making it possible to identify the persons involved ("traceability"); - the exchange of information, prior to or relating to obtaining the loan/contribution/tax credit, should always be in writing and, as far as Missoni is concerned, through the person or department expressly authorised to do so; - all reports sent to the national and/or Community bodies related to the use of the funds/contributions should contain absolutely truthful information and should be consistent with the purpose for which the funds were requested.
+- clear separation of the roles of the persons who prepare the funding applications/expenditure report and the persons who checks its accuracy, before submitting the same to the Disbursing Authority/Supervising Authority; - the person who signs the declarations/communications to obtain the loans/contributions/tax credits should have the necessary power of attorney; - the information or documents provided should be verified, if possible, by the persons responsible for the matter related to the loan/contribution/tax credit or, in their absence, by persons who report directly to them that should be identified previously and, if possible, signed at the time of delivery; - the person designated to manage relations with the national or EU public bodies, should document the procedures completed, keeping track of the information or documents provided even to the other departments involved in the procedure to obtain the loan/contribution/tax credit and indicating the persons who have had relations with the public body in question, so that the characteristics and reasons for the procedures, may be reconstructed ex post at all times, making it possible to identify the persons involved ("traceability"); - the exchange of information, prior to or relating to obtaining the loan/contribution/tax credit, should always be in writing and, as far as Missoni is concerned, through the person or department expressly authorised to do so; - all reports sent to the national and/or Community bodies related to the use of the funds/contributions should contain absolutely truthful information and should be consistent with the purpose for which the funds were requested.
 To this end, all reports produced by Missoni should be kept in a special file duly signed by the manager of the department/organisational unit in question; - the financial resources obtained as contributions should be used exclusively for the purposes for which they were requested and obtained; - outsourcers, consultants, partners and collaborators, who participate in the process in question should be selected according to a transparent process and should have the required professionalism and expertise; these relationships should be formalised by means of a contract which should specify that the third party agrees to comply with the provisions of Legislative Decree 231/2001 and the Code of Ethics.